charlesnicholson/parse-html-date-simd/README.md

 # parse-html-date-simd
-AVX256 HTML Date Header parser
+AVX256 HTML Date Header parser.
+No branches.
+No loops.
+Fewer than 50 instructions.
+No validation.

 Parses well-formed Date strings a la https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Date.
 It will give you absolute garbage if the string is not well-formed exactly as described above.